RoyalIcing/RoyalIcing/2023/introducing-orb.md

 end
 ```

 We get a friendly syntax for math like `+` and `-`, conveniences to write bytes to memory, and `if` and `loop` statements.
-Plus it feels like a language like Elixir or Ruby.
+It feels like a lower-level Elixir or Ruby.

 The above gets compiled into the following WebAssembly: